maloymanna/maloymanna.github.io/content/post/2014-10-28-a-brief-introduction-to-statistics-part-1.md

 **Statistical Inference:**

-One ﬁeld of statistics, _statistical inference_, is built on evaluating whether such differences are <font color="blue">_due to chance_</font>.
+One ﬁeld of statistics, _statistical inference_, is built on evaluating whether such differences are _{{< blue-text >}}due to chance{{< /blue-text >}}_.
 In statistical inference, statisticians evaluate which model is most reasonable given the data.
 Errors do occur, just like rare events, and we might choose the wrong model.
 While we do not always choose correctly, statistical inference gives us tools to control and evaluate how often these errors occur.